Picture above shows the original school building dating from 1953. It now houses a fully equipped Design and Communications Graphics room.

 The sixties brought a further demand for Secondary Education.
 With the introduction of free post-primary education and school transport in 1967 and the decision to enrol boys for the first time in 1968, many chalets were erected to cope with the increasing numbers.
 The chalets were replaced by the next building phase that has been further expanded and forms the backbone of the school structure.

-With growing emphasis on sport and an increasing need for facilities, tennis courts, basketball courts, Gaelic and soccer pitches were developed in 1988.
+With growing emphasis on sport and an increasing need for facilities, tennis courts, basketball courts, Gaelic and soccer pitches were developed.

 In April 1989, the second phase of the school building was officially opened which consisted of a geography room, art room, home economics room and ten classrooms.

-2007, the Woodwork Room was upgraded and the Design and Communication Graphs suite
+The Woodwork Room was upgraded and the Design and Communication Graphics suite.
+Plus a Kitchen/Canteen was installed